ngjunsiang/laymansguide-src/season11/issue141/issue141.md

 So, to recap:

-Most companies make either CPUs or GPUs, but seldom are well-positioned[^1] to be excellent in both.
+Most companies design either CPUs or GPUs, but seldom are well-positioned[^1] to be excellent in both.

 [^1]: Companies that achieve both CPU and GPU excellence generally have business incentives that align with that goal (as opposed to, say, making low-power or cheap processors)

-Among the companies that make both CPUs and GPUs, none of them[^2] make CPUs for both mobile (smartphones + tablets) as well as laptops (including low- to mid-range desktops).[^3]
+Among the companies that design both CPUs and GPUs, almost none of them[^2] make CPUs for both mobile (smartphones + tablets) as well as laptops (including low- to mid-range desktops).[^3]

 [^2]: Intel had a short-lived but ultimately doomed attempt at a smartphone chip (it was named Medfield).